Hinge-Loss Markov Random Fields and Probabilistic Soft Logic: Hinge-Loss Markov Random Fields

 \section{Hinge-Loss Markov Random Fields}

-We have shown that a single convex program can be used to reason scalably and accurately about both discrete and continuous information.
-In this section, we generalize this inference objective to derive \emph{hinge-loss Markov random fields} (HL-MRFs), a new kind of probabilistic graphical model.
-HL-MRFs preserve the convexity (during MAP inference) and expressivity of the logic-based objective, but additionally support an even richer space of dependencies.
-To begin, we define HL-MRFs as density functions over continuous variables $\yy = (\y_1,\dots,\y_\ny)$ with joint domain $[0,1]^\ny$, but we will remain agnostic about the semantics of these variables.
-Since we are generalizing the interpretations explored in Section~\ref{sec:logic}, their MAP states can be viewed as rounding probabilities or pseudomarginals, or they can represent naturally continuous information.
+We have shown that a specific family of convex programs can be used to reason scalably and accurately about both discrete and continuous information.
+In this section, we generalize this family to define \emph{hinge-loss Markov random fields} (HL-MRFs), a new kind of probabilistic graphical model.
+HL-MRFs retain the convexity and expressivity of convex programs discussed in Section~\ref{sec:logic}, and additionally support an even richer space of dependencies.

+To begin, we define HL-MRFs as density functions over continuous variables $\yy = (\y_1,\dots,\y_\ny)$ with joint domain $[0,1]^\ny$.
+These variables have different possible interpretations depending on the application.
+Since we are generalizing the interpretations explored in Section~\ref{sec:logic}, HL-MRF MAP states can be viewed as rounding probabilities or pseudomarginals, or they can represent naturally continuous information.
 More generally, they can be viewed simply as degrees of belief, confidences, or rankings of possible states; and they can describe discrete, continuous, or mixed domains.
+The application domain typically determines which interpretation is most appropriate.
+The formalisms and algorithms described in the rest of this paper are general with respect to such interpretations.